International Maritime Dangerous Goods Code: Format

 The decision to reformat the IMDG Code was made in 1996, as part of an effort to improve readability and user friendlessness of the document, and make the formatting similar to the UN Recommendations on the Transport of Dangerous Goods ("Orange Book").

 The Code classifieds dangerous goods according to a variety of classes.
 For example, IMDG Class 7 cargoes are radioactive and nuclear power cargoes/fuels, including waste products that are governed in accordance with the associated INF Code.

+IMDG Cargo Classes

+Dangerous cargoes are categorised by types and related characteristics under the following cargo classes: